-A: The Board is soliciting your proxy to vote at the PAA Annual Meeting because you were a Unitholder at the close of business on March 28, 2022, the record date for the PAA Annual Meeting (the "Record Date"), and are therefore entitled to receive notice regarding the PAA Annual Meeting, and to attend and vote at the PAA Annual Meeting.
+A: The Board is soliciting your proxy to vote at the PAA Annual Meeting because you were a Unitholder at the close of business on March 25, 2024, the record date for the PAA Annual Meeting (the "Record Date"), and you are therefore entitled to receive notice regarding the PAA Annual Meeting, and to attend and vote at the PAA Annual Meeting.
 This proxy statement summarizes the information that you need to know in order to cast your vote at the PAA Annual Meeting.
-As a Unitholder, your vote is very important and the Board strongly encourages you to exercise your right to vote.
+Your vote is very important and the Board strongly encourages you to exercise your right to vote.
 You do not need to attend the PAA Annual Meeting to vote your units, and we encourage you to vote even if you are unable to attend the PAA Annual Meeting in person.
-If you are unable to attend the PAA Annual Meeting, you may vote by Internet, by telephone or by signing and returning the attached proxy card in the envelope provided.
+You may vote by Internet, by telephone or by signing and returning the attached proxy card in the envelope provided.
 See "How do I vote?" below.